prestonlab/fat/README.md

 preprocessing steps run so far, while step-specific logs contain details about the commands run and their output.

+If you are processing multiple subjects at once and lose track of which jobs are running, you can use `running_jobs.sh` to list all the commands being run by jobs currently on the queue:

+	login6.ls4(670)$ running_jobs.sh
+	Job50:
+	reg_unwarp_bold.py bender_2 study_1
+	Job53:
+	bender_epi_reg.py bender_3
+	Job54:
+	bender_reg_days.py bender_5

 # Installation

 ## Getting a copy of a project from GitHub